 The school has due regard to the need to prevent people from being drawn into terrorism ("the Prevent Duty"), as part of or wider safeguarding duties.
 We promote fundamental British Values; challenging extremism within a safe place.

 Staff receive training through the CHANNEL program in order to recognise the signs of radicalisation and how to act upon them.
+They have all also received the Home Office training on the Prevent strategy.

 The school community will: